|Module Title||EXPERIMENTAL FILM|

 |Co-ordinator||Mr Royston D C Martin|

-Demonstrate an understanding of the process of visual media composition through the study, planning, production and delivery of a three-minute practical production project to a specified schedule.
+demonstrate an understanding of the process of visual media composition through the study, planning, production and delivery of a one-minute practical production project to a specified schedule.

 -it challenges and unpacks conventional perceptions settled around 'objective' linear continuity-based visual realities and sets about the reconstruction of these realities in compressed, poetic and associational forms of visual representation;

--it should appeal to students who are interested in experimental film making and how we interpret (and differ in interpreting) visual texts.
+-it should appeal to students who are interested in how we interpret (and differ in interpreting) visual texts.

 -it further enables, through this combined theoretical and practical approach, the self-conscious movement by the student from consumer/interpreter of visual images to producer/interpreter of visual images as the module progresses.